 If a person does not have this relationship, the plaintiff can file for a peace order.
 This order can extend to neighbors, a stranger, or someone in a dating relationship.
 It will still prohibit the respondent from coming into contact with the petitioner.

 What Are the Consequences of a Domestic Violence Charge?

 A domestic violence charge comes with many adverse ramifications, especially if you are convicted of the crime.
 The first violation of a protective order may result in up to 90 days in jail and a hefty fine.
-Subsequent violations can lead up to one year in jail and large financial penalties.
-Not only does a domestic violence charge go on your permanent record, it can also affect other aspects of your life.
+Subsequent violations can lead to up to one year in jail and large financial penalties.
+Not only does a domestic violence charge go on your permanent record, but it can also affect other aspects of your life.

 This includes the following: